aome510/spotify-player/docs/config.md

 ### Component Styles

-To define application's component styles, user needs to specify **all of the below fields**:
+To define application's component styles, the user can specify any of the below fields:

 - `block_title`
 - `playback_track`